 • SPAIN: Applying for the Foreigner's Identity Card (TIE) in the competent office for foreigners.
 It is not compulsory to obtain a TIE, but it is very helpful to have one.

-4. The visa application must be submitted in the Spanish consular office corresponding to the different consular jurisdictions:
+4. The visa application must be submitted in the Spanish consular office corresponding to the different consular demarcations:

 • The consular jurisdiction of the Consulate General of Spain in Montreal consists of the provinces of New Brunswick, Newfoundland and Labrador, Nova Scotia, Prince Edward Island, Quebec (except Gatineau and the National Capital Region).